-that the JA Bank enjoys an even greater degree of cred-

-ibility and confidence from its cooperative members
+Through these initiatives, we are working to ensure that the JA Bank enjoys an even greater degree of credibility and confidence from its cooperative members and other customers.

-Through these initiatives, we are working to ensure

-and other customers.

 It is also important to note that JA, Shinnoren, and the Bank participate in the Savings Insurance System, which is a public system mandated by law.